KLRN

 KLRN (channel 9) is a PBS member television station in San Antonio, Texas, United States.
-It is owned by the Alamo Public Telecommunications Council, with studios on Broadway Street in downtown San Antonio and a transmitter on Foster Road (near Calaveras Lake) in the southeast part of the city.
+It is owned by the Alamo Public Telecommunications Council, with studios at the Charline McCombs Media Center on Broadway Street in downtown San Antonio and a transmitter on Foster Road (near Calaveras Lake) in the southeast part of the city.

 KLRN is the default PBS member station for the Laredo and Victoria markets (it shares Victoria with KUHT in Houston), which do not have their own.
 It is on cable and satellite television in all three markets.

 Established in 1962 as an educational television station designed to serve San Antonio and Austin, the opening of a new transmitter in Austin led to the establishment of local governance and ultimately a separation of operations during the 1980s, leaving KLRN open to focus on serving San Antonio viewers.

 History

 Bringing educational TV to San Antonio

 The earliest attempt to activate channel 9, San Antonio's educational television allocation, came in 1953 when a group called the San Antonio Council for Educational Television applied for a new television license to operate on the channel.
 The proposed station intended to broadcast four hours a night.
 The council needed to raise $130,000 to get on-air, according to Trinity University's Leon Taylor, who helped promote the council.
 Commercial stations WOAI-TV and KEYL-TV offered to help cover a portion of the costs of equipment and programming, presumably so that channel 9 would not be taken by a possible new commercial competitor.